 In any complex system ascertaining cause and effect is not easy ... and in fact it is essentially impossible using small surveys and statistical interpretation.
-In the TVM analysis framework the question of cause and effect is addressed using a process of drill down, and data acquisition about matters that might be meaningful.
+In the TVM

 Where the balance sheet comparison shows some element of the balance sheet has changed, there should be focus on what activities of the community or what set of externalities might be the cause of the change.